Firefox L10N FAQs

 I landed strings in mozilla-central, when are they going to be localized?

-New string changes are exported twice a day from mozilla-central into a repository called gecko-strings-quarantine, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
+, a unified repository that includes strings for all shipping versions of Firefox (nightly, beta, release).
 This repository is used as a buffer to avoid exposing potential issues to all locales working on Firefox.

-Typically once or twice a week, the content of the quarantine repository is pushed to the official repository, called gecko-strings, used by Pontoon as source reference.
-At this point, strings can be localized by community.
+branch which acts as the official repository, used by Pontoon as source reference.
+At this point, strings can be localized by the community.

 Can I uplift a patch to Beta or Release?